-- The Transition of Care Tool is designed to leverage existing clinical information to document a beneficiary's mental health needs and facilitate a referral for a transition of care to, or addition of services from the beneficiary's MCP or MHP, as needed.
-The Transition of Care Tool documents the beneficiary's information and referring provider information.
-Beneficiaries may be transitioned to their MCP or MHP for all, or a subset of, their mental health services based on their needs.
+• The Transition of Care Tool is designed to leverage existing clinical information to document a member's mental health needs and facilitate a referral for a transition of care to, or addition of services from the member's MCP or BHP, as needed.
+The Transition of Care Tool documents the member's information and referring provider information.
+Members may be transitioned to their MCP or BHP for all, or a subset of, their mental health services based on their needs.
 The Transition of Care Tool is designed to be used for both adults and youth alike.
-The Transition of Care Tool provides information from the entity making the referral to the receiving delivery system to begin the transition of the beneficiary's care. - The Transition of Care Tool includes specific fields to document the following elements: - Referring plan contact information and care team. - o Beneficiary demographics and contact information. - Beneficiary behavioral health diagnosis, cultural and linguistic requests, presenting behaviors/symptoms, environmental factors, behavioral health history, medical history, and medications. - o Services requested and receiving plan contact information. - Referring entities may provide additional documentation, such as medical history reviews, care plans, and medication lists, as attachments to the Transition of Care Tool. - The Transition of Care Tool for Medi-Cal Mental Health Services is intended to ensure that beneficiaries who are receiving mental health services from one delivery system receive timely and coordinated care when either: - 1.
-Their existing services need to be transitioned to the other delivery system; or - 2.
-Services need to be added to their existing mental health treatment from the other delivery system consistent with the No Wrong Door policies regarding concurrent treatment set forth in W&I section 14184.402(f) and described in BHIN 22-011 and APL 22-005 and continuity of care requirements described in MH SUD IN 18-059 and APL18-008, or subsequent updates.
-The Transition of Care Tool documents beneficiary needs for a transition of care referral or a service referral to the MCP or MHP. - The Transition of Care Tool and the Transition of Care Tool Explanation Sheet are both located on Optum Website > BHS Provider Resources> MHP Provider Documents > Forms tab.

-- o Please note: completion of the Transition of Care Tool is not considered an assessment. - The Transition of Care Tool does not replace: - o MHP P&Ps that address urgent or emergency care needs, including protocols for emergencies or urgent and emergent crisis referrals. - o MHP protocols that address clinically appropriate, timely, and equitable access to care. - o MHP clinical assessments, level of care determinations, and service recommendations. - o MHP requirements to provide EPSDT services. - Completion of the Transition of Care Tool is not considered an assessment.
+The Transition of Care Tool provides information from the entity making the referral to the receiving delivery system to begin the transition of the member's care.

+- The Transition of Care Tool includes specific fields to document the following elements: - o Referring plan contact information and care team. - o Member demographics and contact information. - Member behavioral health diagnosis, cultural and linguistic requests, presenting behaviors/symptoms, environmental factors, behavioral health history, medical history, and medications. - o Services requested and receiving plan contact information. - Referring entities may provide additional documentation, such as medical history reviews, care plans, and medication lists, as attachments to the Transition of Care Tool. - The Transition of Care Tool for Medi-Cal Mental Health Services is intended to ensure that beneficiaries who are receiving mental health services from one delivery system receive timely and coordinated care when either: - 1.
+Their existing mental health services need to be transitioned to the another delivery system (example: from BHP specialty mental health services to MCP non-specialty mental health services or DMC/DMC-ODS substance use services); or - Services need to be added to their existing mental health treatment from the other delivery system consistent with the No Wrong Door policies regarding concurrent treatment set forth in W&I section 14184.402(f) and described in BHIN 22-011 and APL 22-005 and continuity of care requirements described in MH SUD IN 18-059 and APL18-008, or subsequent updates.
+The Transition of Care Tool documents member needs for a transition of care referral or a service referral to the MCP or BHP. - The Transition of Care Tool and the Transition of Care Tool Explanation Sheet are both located on Optum Website > BHS Provider Resources> MHP Provider Documents > Forms tab. - o Please note completion of the Transition of Care Tool is not considered an assessment. - The Transition of Care Tool does not replace: - o BHP P&Ps that address urgent or emergency care needs, including protocols for emergencies or urgent and emergent crisis referrals. - o BHP protocols that address clinically appropriate, timely, and equitable access to care. - o BHP clinical assessments, level of care determinations, and service recommendations.

+o BHP requirements to provide EPSDT services.